-S = average penetration in inches per blow for the last 20 blows where-: B = blows per minute
+S = average penetration in inches per blow for the last 20 blows

 Determine H by an approved electronic stroke indicator and blow count logging device provided by the Contractor.
-Pending approval, H can be determined by visual observation of the ram against a calibrated rod mounted on the hammer, or by the following formula:
+Pending approval, H can be determined by visual observation of the ram against a calibrated rod mounted on the hammer, or by the following formula.